A wall planter provides a nurturing (and space-saving) environment for many types of indoor greenery, from cute tiny plants to lush herbs.

 Just be aware that these planters are not a good fit for plants that are on the larger side or need a lot of room for their roots to grow.

-If you have a large outdoor garden or like to propagate your houseplants, you may need space to keep your smaller plants safe while they grow.
+If you have a large outdoor garden or like to propagate plants from cuttings, you may need space to keep your smaller plants safe while they grow.
 This wall planter is composed of a plethora of pockets ready for planting.
 Designed to make the most of your space—inside or out, thanks to the durable polypropylene material—each planter kit comes with room to fit up to 36 plants at once, allowing to create a kind of vertical garden.

 If you aren't interested in messing around with repotting, worrying about root rot, or getting on a fertilizer schedule, you might want to fill your wall space with air plants, which can just be misted with a sprayer from time to time.
 These lightweight glass orbs are perfect to showcase air plants anywhere indoors and offers another vehicle to cleverly hang greenery in your home.
 If air plants aren’t your thing, that’s OK too, as these globes are perfect for propagating or presenting hydrophytes in something other than an old Mason jar.

 This set comes with six bulbs, which is enough to create an interesting wall display or to sprinkle throughout your home.
 We love that the hook and nail are tucked neatly behind the plant, giving the illusion that the globes are floating on the walls.

 We can’t quite get enough of this statement-making piece from Gromeo.
-Crafted with a light maple-finished plywood frame and white polystyrene resin edging, the simple look of this standalone garden certainly makes a statement.
+Crafted with a light birch-finished plywood frame and white polyethylene edging, the simple look of this standalone garden certainly makes a statement.
 It's an ideal choice for anyone looking to create a stunning living wall.

-If you’re nervous about the anything-but-green thumb you were born with, it has that covered too.
+If you’re nervous about the anything-but-green thumb you were born with, it has you covered, too.
 By using an ingenious water reservoir design, you'll only have to water your plants every couple of weeks, depending on your home's humidity levels and the plants you display.

 You can get the Unplanted version and fill in the eight pockets with plants of your own choosing, or you can opt for one of the company's pre-planted options, which are marked for high, medium, or low light conditions.

-This concrete wall planter is rustic and a little rough around the edges, which will fit in with just about any outside patio décor or look great out on a patio or a deck in your backyard.
-This planter is sturdy while remaining lightweight, thanks to the concrete and fiberglass makeup of the planter.
+This concrete wall planter is rustic and a little rough around the edges, which will fit in with just about any outside patio décor or look great out on a deck in your backyard.
+This planter is sturdy while remaining lightweight, thanks to its concrete and fiberglass makeup.
 Perfect for those plants that sway in the wind, this planter is priced just right, so you can stock up on a few and really make a statement.

-No boho style space is really complete without its true hallmark—macramé.
-This set of four planters allow for your hanging plants to drape naturally and allows you to choose whatever pots best fit your plants.
-Available in the classic ivory cotton or brown cotton jute, either set is going to add depth and texture to your home.
+No boho-style home design is really complete without its true hallmark—macramé.
+This set of four planters allows for your hanging plants to drape naturally and allows you to choose whatever pots best fit your plants.
+Available in classic ivory cotton or brown cotton and jute, either set is going to add depth and texture to your home.